LER students will be traveling to Seattle January 11-14 to visit a variety of employers and learn what life is like in the PNW.

 Security

 Some locations may send a pre-registration email.
-Have that available when you arrive on-site, with your photo ID.
+Have that available when you arrive on-site, with your government-issued photo ID.

 Because of a variety of security issues, you may ONLY use your phone/camera and take photographs when you have specific permission from our tour guides.
 We will ask and notify you.
 Otherwise, please do NOT take photos inside facilities.